 And this year, not only does Pointy know that Christmas will be a happy time, Pointy IS the Christmas Tree - at least for now.
 And he is the happiest poinsettia in the whole entire world, even though he has no big red leaves at all.

-If you somehow get a poinsettia for Christmas, remember that it doesn't have to die.
+And remember, if you somehow get a poinsettia for Christmas, it doesn't have to be thrown out with the old tree and discarded wrapping paper.
 With a bit of love, it can keep growing for years.
-It probably won't have big red leaves for very much longer, but green is a nice Christmas color, too!)
+It probably won't have big red leaves for too much longer, but green is a nice Christmas color, too!